• Dean of the Faculty of Geosciences, LMU

 • Deformation and mineral reactions in subduction zones and the implications on the burial and exhumation processes

-• Impact geology: shock effects and how do rocks and minerals react on extreme loading rates
+• Impact geology: shock effects and how rocks and minerals react on extreme loading rates

 • Quantitative microfabric analysis using polarized light microscopy, scanning electron microscopy, transmission microscopy and related analytical techniques